Thursday, December 13, 2018

 Now, both of these actually happened many years ago.
 I never included either in the Christmas letter, but I think I should have.
 The second is a continued source of laughter for my now adult children, who witnessed the event and have shared it with friends in several countries.

 We rarely do anything worth bragging about.
 We can be proud of degrees earned, children born, marriages and really interesting vacations.
-But I have noticed on occasion a not so subtle spinning of facts, or omission of glaring truths in some people’s recounting of the year that was.
+But I have noticed on occasion a not-so-subtle spinning of facts, or omission of glaring truths while recounting the year that was.

 For instance, getting a job at Denny’s is hardly “Bentley endeavored to secure a management position in the food service industry.”